 The MJMCMC algorithm requires that all of the features defining the model space are known in advance and are all considered at each iteration.
 For BGNLMs, a major problem is that it is not possible to fully specify the space $\MS$ in advance (let alone storing all potential features).
-We, therefore, make use of the genetically modified MJMCMC algorithm (GMJMCMC), which was originally introduced in the context of logic regression by~\citet{hubin2018novel}.
-The idea behind GMJMCMC is to apply the MJMCMC algorithm on a relatively small subset of the feature space $\MS$ in an iterative setting.
-We start with an initial set of features $\mathcal{S}_0$ and then iteratively update the population of features $\mathcal{S}_t$, thus generating a sequence of so called \emph{populations} $\mathcal{S}_1,\mathcal{S}_2,...,\mathcal{S}_T$.
+We, therefore, make use of a genetically modified MJMCMC algorithm (GMJMCMC), which was originally introduced in the context of logic regression by~\citeA{hubin2018novel}.
+The idea behind GMJMCMC is to apply the MJMCMC algorithm on a relatively small subset of the model space $\MS$ in an iterative setting.
+We start with an initial set of features $\mathcal{S}_0$ and then iteratively update the population of features $\mathcal{S}_t$, thus generating a sequence of so-called \emph{populations} $\mathcal{S}_1,\mathcal{S}_2,...,\mathcal{S}_T$.
 Each $\mathcal{S}_t$ is a set of $s$ features and forms a separate \textit{search space} for exploration through MJMCMC iterations.
-Populations dynamically evolve, allowing GMJMCMC to explore different parts of the total model space.
+Populations dynamically evolve, allowing GMJMCMC to explore different parts of the full model space.
 Algorithm~\ref{gMJMCMCalg} summarizes the procedure.

 Details of the initialization and transition between feature populations are described below and were designed specifically for BGNLM.
-The general idea of GMJMCMC has been developed in \citet{hubin2018novel} (in the setting of logic regression).
-All models visited, including the auxiliary ones (used by MJMCMC to generate proposals), will be included into $\MS^*$.
+All models visited, including the auxiliary ones (used by MJMCMC to generate proposals), will be included in $\MS^*$.
 For these models, computed marginal likelihoods will also be stored, making the costly likelihood calculations only necessary for models that have not been visited before.

 \paragraph{Initialization} Define $\mathcal{F}_0$ to be the collection of the $m$ original covariates.
-The algorithm is initialized by first applying some procedure (for example based on marginal testing) which selects a subset of size $q_0 \leq m$ from $\mathcal{F}_0$.
+The algorithm is initialized by first applying marginal testing for the selection of a subset of size $q_0 \leq m$ from $\mathcal{F}_0$.
 We denote these preselected components by $\mathcal{S}_0 = \{{x}_1,...,{x}_{q_0}\}$ where for notational convenience we have ordered indices according to preselection.
-Note that depending on the initial preselection procedure, $\mathcal{S}_0$ might include a different number of components compared to later populations $\mathcal{S}_t$.
 MJMCMC is then run for a given number of iterations $N_{init}$ on $\mathcal{S}_0$.